onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 *Falsification conditions:*

+* Before running the experiment, fix a threshold `S_sep_thres > 0` that quantifies the minimum acceptable separation between the two distributions.

-* If for all reasonable parameter choices in `Enc_047` and all sufficiently large `k`, the separation score `S_sep(k)` remains below a pre fixed threshold indicating poor separation, the Q047 encoding is considered ineffective and rejected for use as a diagnostic of early SMBH viability.
+* If for all reasonable parameter choices in `Enc_047` and all sufficiently large `k`, the separation score `S_sep(k)` remains below `S_sep_thres`, the Q047 encoding is considered ineffective and rejected for use as a diagnostic of early SMBH viability.

-* If the encoding assigns systematically lower `Tension_EBH` values to Family F (designed to suppress early SMBHs) than to Family T (designed to produce them), the encoding is misaligned with its intended interpretation and is rejected.
+* If the encoding assigns systematically lower `Tension_EBH` values to Family F for which early SMBHs are designed to be rare than to Family T where they are designed to be common, the encoding is misaligned with its intended interpretation and is rejected.

 *Semantics implementation note:*
 Both Family T and Family F models are mapped into the same hybrid representation with binned fields for continuous quantities and discrete counts for objects, as specified in the metadata, so that tension comparisons are meaningful.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-Success or failure in separating model families only tests the quality of the encoding, not the actual origin of early SMBHs in our universe.
+Falsifying a TU encoding or failing to separate model families only tests the quality of the encoding.
+It does not by itself settle the actual origin of early SMBHs in our universe.

 ---